Asian shares retreat after S&P 500 hits fresh record close

 Crude prices had been in a bear market just weeks ago, what Wall Street calls a drop of 20% or more.

-Benchmark U.S. crude oil lost 24 cents to $56.85 per barrel in electronic trading on the New York Mercantile Exchange, up from its close Thursday of $57.07.
-Brent crude oil, the international standard, gave up 12 cents to $64.33 per barrel.
+Benchmark U.S. crude oil lost 6 cents to $57.01 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil, the international standard, edged up 3 cents to $64.48 per barrel.
 It rose 4.3% Thursday to close at $64.45 a barrel.

 Comments